dflorez0/LuaOOPTutorial/README.md

 ### Multiple Inheritance ###
 This design supports multiple inheritance through the _OOP.lua_ library.
 We are going to create a _Felis_ class and _Cat_ will inherit from _Animal_ but also from _Felis_.
-That is not correct from a programming point of view but for the exercise 		--TODO: Why not correct? it is convenient.
+That is not correct from a programming point of view but for the exercise it is convenient.
 It has a simple method which returns true.
 ```lua
 -- Felis.lua